thenicholasbarnett/cms-condor-wrapper/README.md

 <h3>Working Directory</h3>

-A working directory is where a Condor submission file is made and submitted.
-The filelist, executable, jobname, submission file, submit generator, and runtime wrapper are all put into this working directory.
-Every working directory is timestamped and contains everything used in the Condor submission.
-The name and output structure of any working directory is shown below.
+A working directory is made for each job submission using this wrapper.
+The HTCondor submission file is made and submitted from this working directory, which contains a copy of the executable and filelist at the time of submission.
+This working directory is timestamped and contains everything used in the Condor submission, making it easy to reproduce or reference any job afterwards.
+The name and output structure of this working directory is shown below.

 ```
 condor_<JOBNAME>_<YEAR-MONTH-DAY_HOUR-MINUTE-SECOND>/
-├── submit_<JOBNAME>.condor
 ├── <EXECUTABLE>
 ├── <FILELIST>
+├── submit_<JOBNAME>.condor
 └── logs/
     ├── out/   # stdout (.out) for each job
     ├── err/   # stderr (.err) for each job